 To become a phlebotomist, you must have a high school diploma or equivalent and complete a training program.
 The training program includes studies in anatomy, blood collection procedures, proper storage and handling of blood samples and safety precautions.
 Programs may take as little as four months or up to a year.
 Licensure requirements vary from state to state.

 Ultrasound technicians prepare patients and perform ultrasound procedures using specialty equipment to produce images of structures inside the body.
 Ultrasound technicians need a two-year associate degree from a school accredited by the Commission on Accreditation of Allied Health Programs.
 If you currently work in the field in a profession such as a registered nurse, you may take a one-year certification course.
 Once you’ve completed your certification, you should register as a professional ultrasound technician with the American Registry for Diagnostic Medical Sonography.

 According to the Bureau of Labor Statistics, more than half of ultrasound technologists work in hospital settings.
 Doctor’s offices, medical laboratories, diagnostic laboratories, mobile units and veterinary clinics also employ ultrasound technicians.

 Radiologic technologists perform diagnostic imaging procedures, such as X-ray examinations, magnetic resonance imaging, or MRI, scans and computed tomography, or CT, scans.
 Two benefits for radiologic technologists include the need for their skills in every health care setting and the opportunity for career advancement as a radiologic assistant.

 - Education and certification: Radiologic technologist programs vary from a two-year hospital-based training, a community college or technical school earning an associate degree, or a four-year program earning a bachelor’s degree.
-With any program, students must take the American Registry of Radiologic Technologists certification exam.
+With any program, students must take the American Registry of Radiologic Technologists, or ARRT, certification exam.
 Students are required to have an associate degree before taking the ARRT certification exam.
 The ARRT certificate is a national credential; many states also require a state license.